Your Ad Here

 Besides trains, I am also a transit enthusiast.
 That includes subways, light rail, and buses.
 My all time favourite subway cars were the Gloucester subways cars which were the original rolling stock purchased for the opening of the TTC’s subway in 1954.
 I am a member of the Toronto Transportation Society which is a club of transit enthusiasts from around the Toronto area.
 I am also a member of the Halton County Radial Railway museum in Rockwood, Ontario.

-At present, I am employed by Wal-Mart Canada where I work in the Stationary department.
-Many of the train trips I’ve taken, I worked around my work schedule.
+At present, I am employed by Home Depot.
+Many of the train trips I’ve taken between 2005 and 2010 I worked around my work schedule at my former job at Wal-Mart.
 For example, if I was planning a trip somewhere for a certain number of days, I check my work schedule in advance and make reservations around that.

 Some helpful train travel tips: